windsorschmidt/ascii-vt/README.md

-# ascii-vt-pcb
+# About

 Clone of Geoff Graham's ASCII video terminal PCB.
-KiCad.